 Graduate Assistantships Resource Center

 Colleges and Departments at the University of South Florida provide Graduate Assistantships (GAs) to qualified students on a competitive basis.
 GAs may teach, conduct research, or have other responsibilities that contribute to the student's professional development.
-GAs are classified as Graduate Assistants (9185 job code), Graduate Teaching Assistants/Associates (9183 and 9184 job codes), Graduate Instructional Assistants (9550 job code), and/or Graduate Research Assistants/Associates (9181 and 9182 job codes).
+GAs are classified as Graduate Assistants (9185 job code), Graduate Teaching Assistants/Associates (9183 & 9184 job codes), Graduate Instructional Assistants (9550 job code), and/or Graduate Research Assistants/Associates (9181 & 9182 job codes).
 All graduate assistants employed by USF work under a contract negotiated by the Graduate Assistants United (GAU) and the USF Board of Trustees.
 The GAU is the labor union certified as the exclusive bargaining agent for graduate assistants at USF.

 Who Awards Graduate Assistantships?

-Graduate Assistantships are not awarded through the Graduate School but are typically awarded through a specific Graduate Program/Department or College.
+Graduate Assistantships are not awarded through the Office of Graduate Studies but are typically awarded through a specific Graduate Program/Department or College.
 The number of GA positions that are available in a given College or Department are based on funding from the university as well as grants awarded to individual faculty.
 To determine if a graduate program awards GA positions as well as the specific eligibility requirements, students should contact the Graduate Program Director in the department of study.
 Contact information may be found through the searchable Graduate Programs link.